socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 * Decide which type(s) of Bounded Context to support: Feature?
 Application?
 System?
 Team?
 * Specify the arrow/relationship semantics (DDD patterns? other?) and provide a figure legend as DDD does not mandate any particular notation.
-* See [architecture modeling activity](../activities/DPR-ArchitectureModeling.md) for more modeling hints, including variants of the general "keep it simple" rule.
+* See [Architecture Modeling](../activities/DPR-ArchitectureModeling.md) activity for more modeling hints, including variants of the general "keep it simple" rule.

 ### Origins and Signs of Use